billgoo/Group-Recognition/README.md

 # Group-Recognition
-Some script for group recognition
+Some script for group recognition publication in WHU